 About us

-The methodological scientific toolbox for process analyses contains the main tools of (i) processing experiments from micro-fluidics to pilot scale, (ii) non-equilibrium thermodynamics based and empirical modelling, as well as (iii) multi-scale numerical simulation from molecular dynamics to continuum mechanics.
-This is complemented by analytical and modelling tools for food material characterization with major expertise in non-Newtonian rheology, multi-scale bulk / interfacial structure characterization techniques using light- (SALS), neutron- (SANS) or x-ray- (SAXS, WAXS) scattering or diffraction as well as ultrasound and microscopic techniques (CLSM, SEM, TEM).
+The scientific toolbox for material and process analysis includes (i) processing experiments from micro-fluidics to pilot plant scale, (ii) interfacial and bulk rheology, (iii) interfacial structure characterization techniques, (iv) light- (SALS), neutron- (SANS) or x-ray- (SAXS, WAXS) scattering or diffraction methods as well as (v) microscopic techniques (CLSM, SEM, TEM).

 Prof. Dr. Peter Fischer is physicist and materials scientist.
 He is a lecturer in interfacial sciences and physical characterization methods for foods.
 Peter Fischer’s research expertise is in bulk and interfacial rheology, structure characterization by scattering techniques (SALS, SANS, SAXS), and micro-fluidics.